Floor Screeding Newhaven

 It may be a requirement, depending on the proposed use of the room, for a structural engineering survey to abide by building regulations on flex strength, load requirements and point loadings of the screed floor.

-A qualified and skilled work force is essential to a successful result and will extend your floor's lifespan by making use of the right type of screed for the proposed purpose of your room.
-The correct mixture of screed and the way it is laid is also vital to ensure the final durability of your floor surface.
+A skilled and qualified work force is essential to a successful outcome and will extend your floor's lifespan through the use of the right sort of screed for your room's allocated purpose.
+Picking the appropriate screeding materials and the best installation technique is vital if you want to end up with a quality and durable finish for your floor surface.

 Make sure that you get at least 2 or 3 quotes for your Newhaven based floor screeding project and also ask what standard of finish each price quote is for.
 For residential properties a quotation will normally be provided for a Surface Regularity (SR) calculation of SR1 or SR2.
 SR1 is the best level, and while SR2 and SR3 might seem less expensive at first glance, they don't guarantee a perfectly flat or even surface.
 Any errors in the final screeding can cause issues with laying flooring owing to flat spots, indentations, ridges in the floor surface.